-Content marketing can be a labor intensive process, but with some planning you can jump ahead of your competition with this fantastic marketing tool.
-At its core, content marketing is creating and sharing free, interesting, valuable and most importantly relevant content to customers and prospects.
+Content marketing can be a labor-intensive process, but with some planning, you can jump ahead of your competition with this fantastic marketing tool.
+At its core, content marketing is creating and sharing free, interesting, valuable, and most importantly relevant content to customers and prospects.
 Your ultimate goal is to attract new customers and entice current customers to come back for more.
-Follow our step by step way to get started on content marketing for your startup business.
+Follow our step-by-step way to get started on content marketing for your startup business.

 Step 1: Find Your Audience

-As you begin, you should have an idea of who you audience is.
+As you begin, you should have an idea of who your audience is.
 Now you’ll need to figure out where they are so that you can deliver your content appropriately.
-Do they use Google, Forums, Facebook, Instagram, Snapchat, or a mixture of these channels.
+Do they use Google, Forums, Facebook, Instagram, Snapchat, or a mixture of these channels?
 Would they rather receive content via social media or email?
 Engage in a blog post or a youtube video?
 Knowing the details of your target audience gives you an incredible advantage as well as the ability to properly execute your content strategy to achieve your goals.

 First of all, what are the demographics of your audience?
 This includes a wide range of variables include age, gender, location, and more.
 Second, and most importantly for content marketing, what is the psychological profile of your audience?
-In other words, what are their likes and dislikes, problems that need solutions, or everyday struggles.
-Learning these key insights will create a specific direction for creative content as well as the most effective delivery of that content (blog, whitepaper, video, etc).
+In other words, what are their likes and dislikes, problems that need solutions, or everyday struggles?
+Learning these key insights will create a specific direction for creating content as well as the most effective delivery of that content (blog, whitepaper, video, etc).

 Social media particularly lends itself to specific groups of individuals.
-If you have a young demographic, you are more likely to find them on Facebook, Snapchat or Instagram.
+If you have a young demographic, you are more likely to find them on Facebook, Snapchat, or Instagram.
 Those targeting white-collar professionals would be better served heading to LinkedIn to distribute their content.
 And if you’re providing up-to-date news, Twitter would be the best channel.
 In other words, figure out where your demographic is and go there.

 This concept extends beyond social media.
 You also want to use your audience demographics to determine the most appropriate form for your content to take.
 A younger audience is generally more interested in visual content whether images or videos.
 If you are targeting business professionals, richer content is more helpful and may take the form of blogs, webinars, slideshows, or whitepapers.